erhathaway/react-typescript-parcel-boilerplate/README.md

 # react-typescript-parcel-boilerplate
 A React,Typescript, and Parcel boilerplate

+...with MobX, Styled-Components, and AnimeJS along for the ride

 # Usage

 1. Edit the `package.json` file and specify project attributes.
 All of the following should be customized: